Introduction to Hybrid Animation: How to Mix 2D and 3D Animation

 3D animation involves creating images in a three-dimensional space, giving characters and objects depth, volume, and realism.

-Unlike 2D, where each frame is a separate drawing, 3D animation uses digitally sculpted models animated by adjusting the movements through keyframes.
+Unlike 2D animation, where each frame is separately drawn, 3D animators create digitally sculpted models and adjust the movements through keyframes.

-Since 3D models can be rotated and moved in space, this technique offers more flexibility regarding camera angles and lighting, making it suitable for realistic projects.
+Since 3D models can be rotated and moved in space, this technique offers more flexibility regarding camera angles and lighting, making it suitable for realistic projects and various animation styles.

 3D animation is widely used in game development and film production because it can create lifelike environments and characters, such as in Toy Story and Frozen.